 In March 2015, parliament approved guidance (issued under Section 29 of the Act) for the specified authorities, which they must have regard to when complying with the duty.
 There is a version of the guidance for authorities in England and Wales and another version for authorities in Scotland.
+This guidance was revised and re-released in May 2024.
 The guidance comprises two main themes - effective leadership and working in partnership.
 For all specified authorities, it is expected that leaders will: